Current Projects

 Sex Work & Health in Austria

-Together with the Community Health Lab at the Medical University of Vienna and social organizations in Vienna, I am currently developing a project around health needs, governance and understandings of health in the context of sex work in Vienna, Austria…
+Together with the Community Health Lab at the Medical University of Vienna and social organizations in Vienna, we are pursuing a self-funded project around health needs, governance and understandings of health in the context of sex work in Vienna, Austria.